What are Stakeholders in Health and Social Care

 Carers and Families

 These include relatives, friends, and unpaid carers who support patients and service users.
-Their perspectives and experiences are crucial as they often engage with the services on behalf of or alongside the service users.
+Their perspectives and experiences are essential as they often engage with the services on behalf of or alongside the service users.

 Health and Social Care Providers